Thioredoxin reductase

 Thioredoxin reductases (TR, TrxR) (EC 1.8.1.9) are enzymes that reduce thioredoxin (Trx).
 Two classes of thioredoxin reductase have been identified: one class in bacteria and some eukaryotes and one in animals.
-In bacteria TrxR also catalyzes the reduction of glutaredoxin like proteins known as NrdH.
+Bacterial TrxR also catalyzes the reduction of glutaredoxin like proteins known as NrdH.
 Both classes are flavoproteins which function as homodimers.
 Each monomer contains a FAD prosthetic group, a NADPH binding domain, and an active site containing a redox-active disulfide bond.

 Cellular role

 Thioredoxin reductases are enzymes that catalyze the reduction of thioredoxin and hence they are a central component in the thioredoxin system.
 Together with thioredoxin (Trx) and NADPH this system's most general description is as a system for reducing disulfide bonds in cells.
 Electrons are taken from NADPH via TrxR and are transferred to the active site of Trx, which goes on to reduce protein disulfides or other substrates.
 The Trx system exists in all living cells and has an evolutionary history tied to DNA as a genetic material, defense against oxidative damage due to oxygen metabolism, and redox signaling using molecules like hydrogen peroxide and nitric oxide.